Menu

 How you can support your child at home:

-• Learn tables facts up to 12 x 12 and associated division facts – quick recall is essential!
+• Learn tables facts up to 12 x 12 – recall should be quick and accurate.

 Thank you for taking the time to read all the information.